remorses/durablefetch/README.md

 4. **Later requests with the same URL** → stored chunks replayed, live stream continues.
 5. Once the origin finishes, the DO marks the conversation complete; subsequent callers just get the full buffered response.

-Persistence lasts until you delete it (no automatic TTL).
+Persistence lasts for a few hours (6 hours by default).

 ---